Chimú child sacrifices: Other ancient civilizations that followed the gruesome practice

 Inca child mummies also suggested that they were drugged before the sacrifice, probably with coca and alcohol, explained National Geographic.

-In recent times, albino children are being hunted down in Tanzania for their uncommon colour, which is believed to be magical.
+In recent times, albino children are being hunted down in Tanzania for their uncommon color, which is believed to be magical.
 Some children have lost their limbs in brutal superstition-driven attacks, reported Reuters.
 Their body parts are used in witchcraft and are being sold for huge amount of money.